JSMonk/hegel/README.md

 ## Tests

-Currently all tests are written for [@hegel/core](https://github.com/JSMonk/hegel/tree/master/packages/core), so, if you will change code inside [@hegel/core](https://github.com/JSMonk/hegel/tree/master/packages/core) package, you can run tests by:
+Currently, all tests are written for [@hegel/core](https://github.com/JSMonk/hegel/tree/master/packages/core), so, if you will change code inside [@hegel/core](https://github.com/JSMonk/hegel/tree/master/packages/core) package, you can run tests by:

 ```sh
 npm run test